MultiSafepay/docs/content/payments/checkout/payment-components/customizing-payment-components.md

 weight: 3
 ---

-After integrating the payment component, the default user interface (UI) styling is applied.
+After integrating the Payment Component, the default user interface (UI) styling is applied.

 You can customize the styling to match your brand's visual identity, including fonts, colors, and layout.